anhthony/CSE185-Project/analysis/README.md

 # runtimeBySizeVarD.sh / runtimeBySizeVarS.sh

-`runtimeBySizeVarD.sh` is a bash script that runs the 20 `.mpileup` files generated from `.makePileUpSizes.sh` using `VarDetect` with default parameters to get the runtime for each.
+`runtimeBySizeVarD.sh` is a bash script that runs the 20 `.mpileup` files generated from `.makePileUpSizes.sh` using `VarDetect` with default flags to get the runtime for each.

-`runtimeBySizeVarS.sh` is a bash script that runs the 20 `.mpileup` files generated from `.makePileUpSizes.sh` using `VarScan` with default parameters to get the runtime for each.
+`runtimeBySizeVarS.sh` is a bash script that runs the 20 `.mpileup` files generated from `.makePileUpSizes.sh` using `VarScan` with default flags to get the runtime for each.

 To run, simply execute the script(s), `./runtimeBySizeVarD.sh` or `./runtimeBySizeVarS.sh`.